hot for food faq

 how long have you been vegan?
 Lauren has been vegan since Jan 1, 2010 and made a 2 month transition from an omnivores diet.
 She was also vegetarian from the age 12 to 19.
 John went vegan pretty much as soon as he started dating Lauren and did it cold faux turkey!

-what camera equipment do you use to shoot your photos and videos? we shoot our YouTube videos on a canon 70D with an 18-55mm lens (for wide shots) and we shoot most food photos as well as the video broll on a 60 mm / f 2.8 macro lens.
-The same look could be achieved on one lens - the canon 24-105 mm We have 2 led lights on stands in the kitchen for video and always use natural daylight for photos.
-Also, Lauren does all the editing in Adobe Premiere Pro.
+what camera equipment do you use to shoot your photos and videos? we shoot our YouTube videos on a Canon 70D with the Canon EF 24-70mm lens.
+We also have a Canon EF-S 60mm lens that we shoot some of the food photos and video broll on as well.
+We have 2 LEDGO Bi-color LED lights on Manfrotto stands in the kitchen for video and always use natural daylight for photos.
+Lauren does all the editing in Adobe Premiere Pro.

 what advice do you have for anyone who is veg-curious or wants to go vegan? we always recommend a transition that is done at your own pace!
 No one expects you to go full level 10 vegan overnight.
 It would be impossible and if you attempted it you would probably fail.
 When transitioning to a vegan diet start with one meal a day and replace the animal products with plant-based alternatives such as veggie bacon, tofu, veggie burgers, non-dairy milk(s), yogurts, and vegan cheeses.
 There are lots of great products on the market and recipe ideas on this blog!
 From there work at replacing more of your favorite foods and meals with vegan options.
 You'll probably notice you won't crave cheese and meat as much over 2-3 weeks.
 And while you're transitioning if you slip up and eat a piece of birthday cake that's not vegan or say you felt compelled to eat a chicken wing... don't sweat it.
 There is no vegan police force!
 But you'll probably start to notice how your body reacts to eating animal products after making these changes to your diet and we're pretty sure you won't like it.